anthonyandersonfg/cs50/README.md

 ## The amazing artists

+This project would not be possible if there were no incredible projects and incredible people who made some of their work available for free!
-The ones who contributed (even that they don't know yet)
+The ones who contributed (even that they don't know yet):

 |       Artist/Project        |           Project           |       Contact     |
 |:-------------------:|:---------------------------:|:------------------:|